hudongsheng-debug/-FITS-QuickLook-Mobile/README.md

 - Enhanced Live Activity layout on Lock Screen and Dynamic Island
 - Various bug fixes and performance improvements
 - FITS files on iPhone now display their original filenames

+## Version 4.4.9 Features
+Fixes & Improvements
+- Fixed incorrect filename display on iPad — FITS files now show their original names
+- Fixed issues with opening files in new windows on iPad
+- Minor bug fixes and improvements

 ## Acknowledgements